KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions.md

 #### Actions

 * ``KeyboardAction/backspace`` - deletes backwards when pressed, and repeats that action until it's released.
+* ``KeyboardAction/dictation`` - when configured, opens the main app to perform dictation.
 * ``KeyboardAction/dismissKeyboard`` - dismisses the keyboard when released.
 * ``KeyboardAction/emojiCategory(_:)`` - can be used to show a specific emoji category.
 * ``KeyboardAction/keyboardType(_:)`` - changes the keyboard type when pressed.